marwhals/kafka-reference/kafka-beginners/kafkaBasicsNotes.md

   - Yes, until v4.0 is production ready (no yet )
 - With Kafka Clients?
   - Over time, the Kafka clients and CLI have been migrated to leverage the brokers as a connection endpoint instead of zookeeper
-  - Since Kafka 0.10 consumers store offset in Kafka and Zookeeper and must not connect to Zookeeper as it is depricated ??????
+  - Since Kafka 0.10 consumers store offset in Kafka and Zookeeper and must not connect to Zookeeper as it is deprecated ??????
   - Since kafka 2.2 the `kafka_topics.sh` CLI command references Kafka brokers and not Zookeeper for topic management (creation, deletion, etc....) and the Zookeeper CLI argument is deprecated
   - All the APIs and commands that were previously leveraging Zookeeper are migrated to use kafka instead, so that when clusters are migrated to be withouth Zookeeper, the change is invisible to clients
   - **Wise idea to not use ZooKeeper for configuring kafka clients and any other programs that connect to kafka**